 Engage with MEPs: Find out the latest news from the newly-elected Irish Members of the European Parliament, have your say in our online survey or try a virtual visit to the European Parliament!

 Farmers' queries: This is a unique opportunity to get specialist information on all your farming queries.
 The European Commission will have experts on-hand to reply to your questions on the EU's veterinary rules and agricultural issues.

-Participate in Citizens' Dialogue: Staff from the European Commission and European Parliament will be on hand to respond to your questions, queries and views about Europe, what it is doing for Ireland and where it should be headed.
+Participate in Citizens' Dialogue: Staff from the European Commission and European Parliament will be on hand to respond to your questions, queries and views about the European Union and what it is doing for Ireland.

-European Structural and Investment Funds: Discover what the EU is doing in your Region through the European Regional Development Fund and the European Social Fund.
-These Funds work together to invest in education, research, transition to low carbon economy, urban regeneration and job creation, contributing to a sustainable and healthy economy across the whole of the country.
+European Structural and Investment Funds: Discover what the EU is doing in your Region through the European Regional Development Fund, the European Social Fund and the European Maritime and Fisheries Fund.
+These Funds work together to invest in areas such as: education; research; transition to low carbon economy; urban regeneration and job creation; the seafood sector and coastal community development; and contributing to a sustainable and healthy economy across the whole of the country.